flutter/website/src/development/tools/devtools/performance.md

 ## More debugging options

+To diagnose performance problems related to rendering layers, toggle off a rendering layer.
+These options are enabled by default.

+To see the effects on your app's performance, reproduce the activity in your app, select the new frames in the frames chart, to inspect the timeline events with the layers disabled.

 - **Render Clip layers:** Disable this option to check whether excessive use of clipping is affecting performance.